 There are RC vehicles in almost every imaginable design — some look like cute cartoons while others are rugged road warriors.
-Be sure your child has a great deal of input on this part as it could be the most crucial purchasing decision you make (in your child's mind, at least).
+Be sure your child has a great deal of input on this part, as it could be the most crucial part of the decision-making process (in your child's mind, at least).

 If your kid wants your RC car to light up, blare a horn, or play music, you won’t have trouble finding a model with these features.
 Less flashy models are available as well.